 According to a recent study conducted by Gallup, more employees are working remotely now than ever before.
 Out of 15,000 adults surveyed, over 40% said they spent time working from home.
-We also published a blog post last month that details the various changes occurring in our current work force.
+We also published a blog post last month "Remote Workers - How to Stay Engaged" that details the various changes occurring in our current work force.
 The traditional work-week schedule is adapting to better suit employees’ lifestyles.
-To help usher in this new style of employment, we have gathered nine tips that we believe can aid in adapting to working remotely.

-Dress for success You wouldn’t wear pajamas into the office, so don’t do it when working remotely either.
-It is certainly tempting, however maintaining a well kept appearance even when working from home will make you feel more successful and productive.
-Suit and tie not required, but stay away from the sweatpants at least.
 Because our employees are located both in Louisville, KY and Costa Rica, many of them work on Number8 projects remotely.
 We support this method of work, because we know our employees are able to produce the highest quality products no matter where they are.
-If you're interested in learning more about us and what we do, visit our information page here.
-And if you're looking for IT services, or software development assistance, give us a call today at (502) 890-7665!
+If you're interested in learning more IT Outsourcing and Consulting.
+And if you're looking for IT services, or software development assistance, give us a call today at

 Tag: Advice from Number8